"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 What should I discuss with my healthcare provider before taking didanosine (Videx)?

-Didanosine can cause severe or life-threatening effects on your liver or pancreas.
+Didanosine can also cause severe or life-threatening effects on your liver or pancreas.
+Tell your doctor if you have liver disease or a history of pancreatitis.

 - liver disease;